-Permitted site compliance involves evaluation of a project which currently has a VWP permit.
+Permitted site compliance involves the evaluation of a project which currently has a VWP permit.

-DEQ staff should perform a comprehensive field inspection of each permitted site at least once during active work in impact areas and, if appropriate and resources allow, at several times during different stages of construction.
+The program goal is for each project to be inspected at least once during construction, and preferably, more often and prior to expiration or termination, as agency staffing allows.
 In addition, a final inspection to document completion of authorized activities and restoration of any temporary impacts must be performed prior to terminating the permit or allowing the permit to expire.